my-janala/app-modernisation-demo/README.md

 ## Quick Start

-Get up and running with the complete modernization demonstration in under 10 minutes.
+Get up and running with the complete modernisation demonstration in under 10 minutes.

 ### Prerequisites